 In programming, we often use the same code more than once to repeat actions or add onto in order to execute more complex tasks.
 Functions allow us to teach the computer how to do something one time and easily reuse the code later.
+Students are introduced to functions in planet Moongarden.

 Definition: A function is a sequence of commands that can be reused together later in a program.